Print

 7. Preheat the oven to 350°F and line a baking sheet with parchment paper.

-8. Remove the matcha cookie dough from the refrigerator and place matcha dough rounds 2 inches apart on the prepared baking sheet.
+8. Remove the matcha cookie dough from the refrigerator and place dough rounds 2 inches apart on the prepared baking sheet.
 (You may need to do this on two separate baking sheets).

 9. Bake for 10-11 minutes, until edges are set but centers are still soft.